DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/data-accessors.md

 .embedded-demo(data-accessors/custom-data-accessors)

-Note that the Grid's `getCellValue` property has a higher priority than the column's property.

 The `getCellValue` implementation presented in this demo is not optimized for frequent invocation.
 Avoid using it in production apps operating with large amounts of data.

 ## Cell Value Editing